liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-liferay-enterprise-search/02-marvel.markdown

     Set the String password used for Shield authentication.
 This setting is ignore if Shield isn't configured.

-## Accessing Marvel's UI in Liferay
+## Accessing Marvel's UI in Liferay [](id=accessing-marvels-ui-in-liferay)

 As mentioned earlier, liferay provides a Marvel Portlet that displays an embedded, proxied version of the Marvel UI from Kibana.

-![Figure x: You can monitor your Elasticsearch cluster from Liferay using the Marvel Portlet.](../../../images-dxp/marvel-portlet.png)
+![Figure 2: You can monitor your Elasticsearch cluster from Liferay using the Marvel Portlet.](../../../images-dxp/marvel-portlet.png)

 If you've followed the steps outlined above, and you have Elasticsearch, Marvel,